J7a4s0m5ine/docker-debian-installer/README.md

 Simply run this in your terminal.
 Always, ALWAYS review code and sources you run on your computers.

+The choices for distro/build name requires some intuition and research.
+For example if you're using ParrotOS 5.3 (Ara), you'll want to choose Debian Bullseye from the selection lists.

 ``` bash
 wget -O - https://raw.githubusercontent.com/C922A10971734/docker-debian-installer/main/docker-debian-interactive-install.sh | bash
 ```